reubence/reubence/README.md

 - 🔭 I'm currently looking out for an Internship / Job.

-- 🌱 I’m currently learning **how to make machine learning work in the real world**
+- 🌱 I spend my time learning **how to make machine learning work in the real world**

 - 👨‍💻 All of my projects are available at [https://github.com/reubence?tab=repositories](https://github.com/reubence?tab=repositories)